horacehoff/mango/README.md

 ## Pull Requests

-When adding and proposing new features to Fox, make sure to have read the following:\
+When adding and proposing new features to Mango, make sure to have read the following:\
 &nbsp;&nbsp;1️⃣-the added/improved code must be **readable**\
 &nbsp;&nbsp;2️⃣-the added/improved code must be **as commented as possible**\
-&nbsp;&nbsp;3️⃣-the added/improved code must **prioritise cross-platform and native solutions, only use modules at last resort, and if used, use the install_module() function to install them at runtime**\
+&nbsp;&nbsp;3️⃣-the added/improved code must **prioritise cross-platform and native solutions, do not use third-party modules**\
 &nbsp;&nbsp;4️⃣-the comments must be as **understandable and concise** as possible

 ## Show your support

-Feel free to give a ⭐️ if my language helps/helped you!
+Feel free to ⭐️ this repository if my language helps/helped you!